-- Do NOT alter the shore power connectors and use ONLY compatible connectors. - Turn Off ALL breakers and switches on the 110-volt AC master panel BEFORE plugging in or unplugging the shore power cord. - To prevent shock or injury from dropping a "hot" cord into the water: - a.
+- Use ONLY compatible shore power connectors and NEVER alter the connectors. - Turn Off ALL breakers and switches on the 110-volt AC master panel BEFORE plugging in or unplugging the shore power cord. - To prevent shock or injury from dropping a "hot" cord into the water: - a.
 ALWAYS plug the shore power cord into the boat inlet first, and then into the dockside outlet. - b.
 When unplugging from shore power, ALWAYS unplug the shore power cord from the dockside outlet first. - NEVER leave the shore power cord plugged into the dockside outlet ONLY. - ONLY use shore power cords approved for marine use.
 NEVER use ordinary indoor or outdoor extension cords.

-- Monitor the polarity indicator lights EVERY TIME you connect to shore power. - If a reversed polarity light turns On when you are connecting to shore power, do NOT turn On the main breaker switches. - Instead, IMMEDIATELY unplug the shore power cord (ALWAYS from the dockside outlet first) and alert marina management.
+- SHOCK and ELECTRICAL SYSTEM DAMAGE HAZARD! - Monitor the polarity indicator lights EVERY TIME you connect to shore power. - If a reversed polarity light turns On when you are connecting to shore power, do NOT turn On the main breaker switches. - Instead, IMMEDIATELY unplug the shore power cord (ALWAYS from the dockside outlet first) and alert marina management.